 CANCER FUND I focuses on early-stage companies that can be difficult to identify.
-Sometimes companies find us, sometimes we find them through our research and scouting efforts.
-We currently have identified nearly 200 innovative cancer companies seeking more than $2B in funding and that list is constantly expanding.
+Sometimes companies find us, and sometimes we find them through our research and scouting efforts.
+We currently have identified nearly 600 innovative cancer companies seeking more than $2B in funding, and that list is constantly expanding.

-Once a company has been identified, it is reviewed by CANCER FUND’s Screening Committee for fit with our impact and investment criteria.
-Select companies are introduced to the public and our community through The Lowdown on Cancer, our public community on Facebook.
-This is an opportunity for our community to actively participate in selecting which innovations we consider for investment.
+Once a company has been identified, it is reviewed by CANCER FUND’s Pre-Screening teams for fit with our impact and investment criteria.
+Select companies are introduced to the public and our community through (virtual) Screening Committee.
+This is an opportunity for our community to participate in selecting which innovations we consider for investment.

-If the Screening Committee recommends a company for further consideration, a due diligence evaluation is completed by the CANCER FUND Evaluation Committee which may recommend investment be made.
-The CANCER FUND Investment Committee makes all final investment decisions and manages the investment portfolio.
+If the Screening Committee recommends a company for further consideration, a due diligence evaluation is completed by the CANCER FUND Evaluation Committee, which may recommend investment be made.
+The CANCER FUND I Investment Committee makes all final investment decisions and manages the investment portfolio.

 What companies has CANCER FUND I invested in?